kazu-yamamoto/quic-interop/17/README.md

 ## Things learned

 - If the ordering of Finished and Stream is flipped, a race between the transport and an appliction happens.
+- To make the test of NAT rebinding correct, the old socket should be closed quickly.
+- Haskell server should support `/{number}` for `MBA` so that the big data gives enough time to change anything.
 - There were no consensus on criteria for `MBA`.
 The following is the result of discussion:

 ### M: Server CID change